 Throughout my career, I’ve been recognized for my work ethic and effectiveness.
 I’m greatly passionate about my profession, and I love helping others improve their English skills.
 I’m thrilled about this opportunity, so I look forward to speaking with you soon.
 Sayonara!

 My name is ___.
 You can call me ___ or ___.

 I have a varied experience in ESL teaching, and I’ve worked with diverse learners for many years.
 My background includes planning and delivering lessons to children and adults.
 I give instructions in General English, Business English, Job Interview Practice, Exam Preparations, among others —all with the aim of helping students achieve their goals.

 In my class, I make sure that students feel heard and understood.
-I teach in a manner that encourage them to speak, try, and excel without the fear of making mistakes.
+I teach in a manner that encourage them to speak without the fear of making mistakes.
 Essentially, I center my attention towards the class’ objectives while taking into consideration my students’ level and preference.